EpistasisLab/PAGER/README.md

 PAGER : Phenotype Adjusted Genotype Encoding and Ranking
 ==================================

-**PAGER** is a genotype encoding method specifically designed for improving the detection of deviations from additivity in genotype-phenotype associations and investigating epistasis.
+**PAGER** is a genotype encoding method specifically designed for improving the detection of deviations from additivity in genotype-phenotype associations.
 It provides a computationally efficient means to capture a variety of inheritance models, including additive, dominant, recessive, and heterotic, without the need for multiple encodings or increased computational cost.
-By normalizing the relative phenotypic differences between genotypic classes or multi-locus genotypes (MLGs), PAGER reveals novel insights into genetic associations and potential sources of missing heritability.
+By normalizing the relative phenotypic differences between genotypic classes, PAGER reveals novel insights into genetic associations and potential sources of missing heritability.

 ## Key Features

 - Flexible Genotype Encoding: Automatically adjusts to capture a range of inheritance models (additive, dominant, recessive, heterosis) on a SNP-by-SNP basis.
 - Phenotype-Driven: Uses phenotypic information to generate genotype encodings, reflecting each variant’s true inheritance model.
 - Computational Efficiency: PAGER can be employed in any coding language and can be parallelized and leveraged using GPUs for robust computational efficiency.
-- Broad Applicability: Supports both binary (case/control) and continuous phenotypes, as well as multi-locus epistasis investigations.
+- Broad Applicability: Supports both binary (case/control) and continuous phenotypes, as well as multi-allelic systems.

 ## Methodology